algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 5.3 Preprocessing

 Before going from ALGORISK assembly to machine code we need to use a crucial step, the preprocessing.
-This step manages core parts of a programming language.
-The prepocessor has multiple uses in our project:
+This step manages the core parts of a programming language.
+The preprocessor  has multiple uses in our project:

 - Removing comments from the code.
 - Replacing labels and jumps by positions of the memory.
-- Defining variables set by the user and changes the calls of said variable by it's position in the memory.
+- Defining variables set by the user and changing the calls of said variable by its position in the memory.

 Note: The preprocessor does not remove or modify the user's original code.